(a working title)

 Through the window, in the distance beyond the wall, he watched a cloud of dust form into a conical mass.
 The sky became reddish-brown, angry, tormented by thunderous lightning.
 Dry, rainless, heaving clouds spinoff in bursts from the core of the storm.
 Breathing, specks of fine black particles escape the center in huffs.
 Throbbing, breath after wheezing breath, he could see the cloud of seeds being sprayed to the ground.
 Darting, pounding into the dry powdered soil, the seeds freckled the landscape, spurred into the soil like ticks finding a living vein full of blood and suckling life, getting swollen with its liberty.

 People down there, down in the broken concrete, beyond the walls of the Affirmation, were already indoors by the time he saw the storm coming.
 They hid in shelters made by stacking anything they could find and leaning it, or fastening it to the outside of the wall in any way they could.
 The lucky ones had the strength to carry enough corn to the machine that they could barter for concrete and carry it back to build shelter.
 Most built porous walls made of loose rocks stacked upon the ground.
 During the storms, the dust filled the shelter, but slowly enough that they survived without too much worry, though they spent hours after the storm digging themselves out.
 Some dug holes in the ground deep enough to sit in, cover themselves with sheets of corn silk fabric.
 They leaked, though somehow people managed to escape the storms, most of the time.
 The fabric roofs sometimes blew away; a sure painful death from the irascible wind.
-In a matter of moments the wind will remove the flesh from the bone, leave you standing until it’s finished devouring you, leaving nothing but the dust of your bones to be seen carried off in its continuation.
+In a matter of moments the seething desiccation will remove the flesh from the bone, leave you standing until it’s finished devouring you, leaving nothing but the dust of your bones to be seen carried off in its continuation.
 From his window, he’s watched people being eroded into wind.
 He doesn’t feel it anymore.
 There’s nothing he can do.

 He watched these storms appear and disappear, leaving budding cornstalks behind.
 Some of the stalks grew from people who had fallen unconscious.
 The stalk rooted in seconds and filled the body with sprouts and stems in minutes.